-Pediatrician Michael Macknin, MD, of Cleveland Clinic Children’s, led the four-week study.
+Pediatrician Michael Macknin, MD, led the four-week study.
 He and a team of researchers studied the effects of both diets on 28 children with high cholesterol ranging in age from 9 to 18.
 One parent of each child also followed the assigned diet plan.

 Those on the plant-based diet consumed plants and whole grains, with limited avocado and nuts, no added fat, and no animal products.
 After four weeks, results show children on the plant-based diet saw nine statistically significant beneficial changes, including drops in weight, blood pressure and cholesterol, as well as two common markers of heart disease.

 Those on the American Heart Association diet consumed fruits, vegetables, whole grains and non-whole grains, limited sodium, low-fat dairy, selected plant oils and lean meat and fish in moderation.
 These children experienced significant improvements in four measures, including weight, waist circumference, and one common marker of heart disease.

 “This was only a four-week study and yet, there were all of these improvements in all of these markers that helped protect you against cardiovascular disease,” Dr. Macknin says.

 Although health improvements were seen with both diets, the plant-based diet provided more benefit.